Think outside the box

 So in order to fix this problem, they had to figure out how to extract and remove those empty boxes from the mainline.

-After analyzing complex solutions with x-rays, scales, and even robotics a curious person walked by and said: - Why don't you put a fan next to the conveyor belt and that will blow away the empty boxes?.
+After analyzing complex solutions with x-rays, scales, and even robotics a curious person walked by and said: - Why don't you put a fan next to the conveyor belt that will blow away the empty boxes?

 As simple as that, the main takeaway from this story for me is to always take simplicity and creativity over over-engineering solutions that may look smart but also unnecessarily complex or inefficient.